kevinlin1/just-the-class/pages/meetings/meeting-3.md

 ### Discussion
 *Should we trust our brain?*
-- Shephard's Tone - the perception of continuously increasing/decreasing pitch.
+- Shepard's Tone - the perception of continuously increasing/decreasing pitch.
   - Optical (and audio) illusions as examples that we do not perceive reality or objective truth
 - Do you trust your brain?
 - Success rate of information being given.